viggotw/Robustness-of-Interpretability-Methods/README.md

 # Robustness-of-Interpretability-Methods
-Implementation of robustness score that quantifies the robustness of an explanation model.
-Based on the definition of “local Lipschitz continuity”.
+This implementation is based on the paper [On the Robustness of Interpretability Methods](https://arxiv.org/abs/1806.08049).
+It aim to quantify the robustness of an explanation model like e.g. LIME, using the definition of “local Lipschitz continuity”.